austinhyde/boilerplates/README.md

 - `npm install`
 - build your thing
 - probably tweak package.json to your liking
+- `npm start` will start a dev server with hot reloading
+- `npm run build` will build a static bundle of your code

 ## Roadmap
 - Use production-ready css extraction